gnomon-inria/gnomon/doc/user_guide/tutorial/1_new_project.md

 # 1. Create a Project

-When you launch the Gnomon application, you land on a [Home screen](../workspaces/home_screen) where you can have access to your recently opened **Projects**[{fas}`book-open;sd-text-primary fa-2xs`](project-definition).
+Any processing you will perform in Gnomon has to be related to a **Project**[{fas}`book-open;sd-text-primary fa-2xs`](project-definition), a directory inside which the necessary information will be stored.
+The first thing you will do when starting to use Gnomon is therefore to create a new Project.

 ## 1.1 Open the New Project Dialog

-Any processing you will perform in Gnomon has to be related to a Project directory, inside which the necessary information will be stored.
+When you launch the Gnomon application, you land on a [Home screen](../workspaces/home_screen) where you can have access to your recently opened Projects.
 However, the first time you open Gnomon, the *Recent projects* section will be empty, and you generally won't have an existing Project directory to open.

 ::::{admonition} Step 1
 :class: tutorial